lake-wg/edhoc/draft-ietf-lake-edhoc.md

   + label is a tstr set to the name of the derived key or IV, i.e. "KEYSTREAM_2", "MAC_2", "K_3ae", "IV_3ae", or "MAC_3".

-  + context is CBOR sequence
+  + context is CBOR array

   + length is the length of output keying material (OKM) in bytes